ADHD in boys

 • Location: Right hemisphere, analogous to C3 on the right side.

-• Relevance: Also involved in motor control; balancing neural activity related to motor functions.
+• Relevance: Also involved in motor control, balancing neural activity related to motor functions.

 Neurofeedback Protocols for ADHD Management